US ‘cleaner’ tries to duck into Germany to see lover

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Even if he had managed to reach the bins, the man would still have been in the airport’s transit area, police said -- meaning he would still have faced more border controls.
+Even if he had managed to reach the bins, the man would still have been in the airport´s transit area, police said — meaning he would still have faced more border controls.
+After being questioned, the young romantic was sent back to Washington on Monday.
+Germany has imposed tough border controls to try to stop the spread of COVID-19, which has infected more than 170,000 people in the country.